Hackingzone/airgeddon/README.md

 Impossible compatibility for Mac OSX at the moment.
 Some reasons:<br/>
 *-Bash version* <- it can be avoided upgrading to 4 or later, this is not the real problem :smile:<br/>
 *-Aircrack suite* <- this suite for OSX doesn't support airodump and aireplay<br/>
 *-Wireless tools* <- iwconfig doesn't exists for OSX, and airport command can't be used.
-It generates very different outputs<br/>
+It generates very different outputs

 Incompatible with OpenBSD and FreeBSD.
 They are Unix systems but they have some differences with Linux:<br/>
 *-Bash* <- They have no bash.
 It can be installed, this is not the real problem again :sweat_smile:<br/>